Dashboard Member settings

 Implied grant

 Similar to an express grant, this normally arises when a landowner sells part of their land.
-However, implied grants do not need to be specified in any deed; instead these are implied by law.
-A good example is where the land sold provides the only means of accessing the retained land.
-Implied grants are also sometimes known as easements of necessity.
+However, implied grants do not need to be specified in any deed; instead, these are implied by law.
+A good example is where the land sold provides the only means of accessing the retained land, so the seller obtains an easement letting them access their retained land by means of implied grant.
+Implied grants are also sometimes known as ‘easements of necessity’.

 Prescription

-This occurs if a non-owner has used a piece of land openly and continuously without permission, in a certain way for at least 20 years.
-In this case, they will be granted an easement by prescription which allows them to continue using the land in this way.
+Easements can be created by prescription if a non-owner has used a piece of land openly and continuously without permission, in a certain way, for at least 20 years.
+In this case, they will be granted an easement by prescription, which allows them to continue using the land in this way.

-• the piece of owned land and the adjoining land (eg in the case of an express or implied grant) comes under the same ownership
+• the piece of owned land and the adjoining land (eg in the case of an express or implied grant) come under the same ownership

-• an easement has not been used for at least 20 years
+• the easement has not been used for at least 20 years

 What is a right of way?

-• the land is designated as 'open access' - such as mountains, moors, heaths and downs
+• the land is designated as 'open access' (eg mountains, moors, heaths and downs)

-• the landowner has given permission for access ('permissive access')
+• the landowner has given permission for access (known as 'permissive access'), or

 • there is a local tradition of access

-Furthermore, public rights of way exist across many types of privately owned land, in the form of footpaths, bridleways and byways.
+Furthermore, public rights of way (or PROW) exist across many types of privately owned land.
+These are typically in the form of footpaths, bridleways and byways.
 Landowners must ensure they do not obstruct or interfere with these public rights of way.
+For more information, see the government’s guidance on PROW.

 How can a right of way be granted?

-Rights of way are created in the same way as easements (see above).
+Rights of way are created in the same way as easements.
 In terms of permissive access, the landowner can either reach a formal agreement with the local council or may decide to publicise its availability in a less formal manner (eg by displaying signs).

-Public rights of way are often historic but sometimes are created in a similar way to prescriptive easements (ie if the public has used a path uninterrupted for at least 20 years).
-For more information, read Definitive maps of public rights of way.
+Public rights of way are often historic, but sometimes are created in a similar way to prescriptive easements (ie if the public has used a path uninterrupted for at least 20 years).

 How can a right of way be closed?

-Rights of way on private land can be closed in the same way as easements can be extinguished.
+Rights of way on private land can be closed in the same way as easements can stop existing.

 How are disputes over easements and rights of way resolved?

-This is a complex area of law and it is advisable to Ask a lawyer for information on your particular situation.
+As easements and rights of way are a complex area of law, if you have an issue, you should Ask a lawyer for information on your particular situation.

 Ask a lawyer